sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 3 - Polymorphism (30 minutes)

-In this step, you are going to add different behavior to sub-classes - sub-classes will override a method of a parent class - and observe polymorphic behavior of Java.
+In this step, you are going to do the following:

+- Add different behavior to sub-classes, in other words, the sub-classes will override a method of a parent class
+- Observe polymorphic behavior of Java

 ### Concepts that are exercised